-For the three months ended June 30, 2017, share-based compensation expense related to stock options granted to consultants was \$0.1 million.
-At June 30, 2017, total unrecognized compensation expense related to stock options granted to consultants was \$0.2 million, which is expected to be recognized over 0.69 years.
-This share-based compensation expense is included in research and development and general and administrative expenses in the accompanying interim unaudited condensed consolidated statements of operations.
-During the three months ended June 30, 2017 and 2016, no options were granted to consultants under the 2016 Plan.
+The Company recorded share-based compensation expense related to stock options granted to consultants of \$0.1 million and \$0.1 million, respectively, for the three months ended September 30, 2017 and 2016 and \$0.2 million and \$0.1 million, respectively, for the six months ended September 30, 2017 and 2016.
+At September 30, 2017, total unrecognized compensation expense related to stock options granted to consultants was \$0.1 million, which is expected to be recognized over 2.88 years.
+This share-based compensation expense is included in R&D and G&A expenses in the accompanying interim unaudited condensed consolidated statements of operations.
+During the six months ended September 30, 2017, no options were granted to consultants under the 2016 Plan.
+During the six months ended September 30, 2016, 0.1 million options were granted to consultants under the 2016 Plan.